Resources & Statistics

 The Health Act (Abortion) Amendment Act 1998 details when the performance of abortion is justified, under Section 334 (3), as:

-- the woman concerned has given informed consent; or
+- the woman or pregnant person concerned has given informed consent; or

-- the woman concerned will suffer serious personal, family or social consequences if the abortion is not performed; or
+- the woman or pregnant person concerned will suffer serious personal, family or social consequences if the abortion is not performed; or

-- serious danger to the physical or mental health of the woman concerned will result if the abortion is not performed; or
+- serious danger to the physical or mental health of the woman or pregnant person concerned will result if the abortion is not performed; or

-- the pregnancy of the woman concerned is causing serious danger to her physical or mental health.
+- the pregnancy of the woman or pregnant person concerned is causing serious danger to their physical or mental health.

 After 20 weeks of pregnancy, two medical practitioners from a panel of six appointed by the Minister have to agree that the mother or unborn baby has a severe medical condition.
 These abortions can only be performed at a facility approved by the Minister.